-All applications are closed at this time.
-Below are the election results for the 2017-2018 leadership year.
+All applications are closed for the 2017-2018 leadership year.
 Please check back in Fall 2017 for open applications.

 President Elect – Position Description